gear-foundation/gear-wiki/docs/api/tooling/react-hooks.md

 ### useMetadata

-This hook is auxiliary and it is not pre-installed in the react-hook library. `useMetadata` allows to convert program's metadata (`.txt` file) into the required format.
+This hook is auxiliary and it is not pre-installed in the react-hook library. `useMetadata` allows converting the program's metadata (`.txt` file) into the required format.

 ```js
 import { useEffect, useState } from 'react';